+977 9851068290 sales@nepalhiking.com

 Arriving at the Everest base camp is to achieve one of the most memorable trekking experiences the world offers.
 It’s an exclusive adventure experience on the wilderness trip.
 However, it’s not mandatory to reach the Everest Base camp to experience the unique lifestyle of the local people.

-In a short period, you can also enjoy the natural beauty of the highland of the Himalayan range.
+In a short period, you can also enjoy the natural beauty of the highlands of the Himalayan range.
 For example, you can visit Namche Bazar, Khumjung village or trek up to Tyangboche Monastery within a week.
 These places offer mind-blowing views of the Himalayan range, including Mt.
 Everest and many other Himalayan ranges.

 Similarly, alternative trek options are available today, such as hiking to EBC and returning on a Helicopter to Lukla or even a direct heli flight to Kathmandu.
 So there are plenty of possibilities for visiting the Khumbu or Everest regions.
 However, most trekkers follow the normal itinerary of flying from Kathmandu to Lukla and trekking along the way to Namche Bazar, Tengboche Monastery, Dingboche, Pheriche, Gorakshep, Everest Base Camp and returning the same way to Lukla.
 This itinerary will take roughly 10-11 days.